robert/robert.github.com/_posts/2020-05-17-pfab15-dont-overwork-your-functions.md

     print(f.apply(input_data))
 ```

 This approach has several advantages.
-First, it splits up a filter's description and logic so that they are no longer squashed into in the same function. `filter_f` always returns a dataset; `description` is always a string.
+First, it splits up a filter's description and logic so that they are no longer squashed into the same function. `filter_f` always returns a dataset; `description` is always a string.
 Second, it gives us a framework on which we can hang additional properties of filters in the future, such as:

 * The name of the filter
 * The name of the team who owns the filter